-- Business partners are requested to understand the negative impact of business activities on biodiversity, and to preserve it through reducing environmental impact. - Setting voluntary goals on prevention of water pollution, water saving and recycling, business partners shall proactively develop activities for water resource conservation. - For mineral resources, fossil fuels and other scarce and non-renewable resources, shall promote reduction of usage, recovery/recycling and the use of renewable resources. - In procurement of wood/wood-made products, paper and pulps, business partners shall consider the conservation of biodiversity, and make efforts to procure them from suppliers with forest certification.
+- Business partners are requested to understand the negative impact of business activities on biodiversity, and to preserve it through reducing environmental impact. - ◆ Setting voluntary goals on prevention of water pollution, water saving and recycling, business partners shall proactively develop activities for water resource conservation. - ◆ In procurement of wood/wood-made products, paper and pulps, business partners shall consider the conservation of biodiversity, and make efforts to procure them from suppliers with forest certification.